JOHN CALLAWAY OF THE CANTERBURY SILKWEAVERS

 This was a period when the silk weaving trade was in rapid decline in Canterbury due to increasing competition from cheaper imported silks, the availability of cotton materials and the American War of Independence.

 John Callaway became master of the Canterbury weavers company and is believed to have travelled north to inspect the cotton mills, and inspect the processes used to combine the threads on the new machines.
 Early in the 1780s John Callaway erected a mill to the west of Rough Common Road in Stock Wood, but the small stream had insufficient flow so he asked for permission to build another mill in Shaol Oak, Hackington, in the back stream leading from Dean′s Mill into the River Stour a little below Barton Mill.
 This water mill was for making cotton twist, which Calloway then combined with the silk on his looms.
 In October 1790 the commissioners looked at the site and agreed he could build his mill.
 “He discovered a method of mixing Sir Richard Arkwright′s level cotton–twist with his looms of silk warps, by which contrivance he introduced to the public a new manufacture, that afforded employment, and consequently subsistence, not only to the poor unemployed workmen in Canterbury, but in other parts of England also.
-This beautiful new article, was called Canterbury muslim – –.”
+This beautiful new article, was called Canterbury muslin – –.”
 (The History and Topographical Survey of the County of Kent: Edward Hasted (1800))

 Thus John Callaway became the inventor of the Canterbury or Chambery Muslins for which there was great demand all over England.
 Sadly after years of prosperity, fashions changed and by 1800 only 10 weavers remained in the city.